-- 21 Alternative 1 would have minimal impacts on surface water quality.
-Construction activities could - 22 disturb soils, which in turn, could increase the probability of erosion.
-Temporary water quality - 23 impairments may occur if a major rain event occurs while surfaces are exposed during the - 24 placement of additional fill or grading of soils before landscaping and asphalt are installed. - 25 Alternative 1 would be required to obtain coverage under the Nevada Construction Stormwater - 26 General Permit NV100000 by submitting a Notice of Intent to the Bureau of Water Pollution - 27 Control with the Nevada Division of Environmental Protection prior to construction.
-In addition, - the contractor would need to develop a Stormwater Pollution Prevention Plan (SWPPP).
-SWPPP - requirements include an outline of the stormwater drainage system for each discharge point, - 30 actual and potential pollutant contact, and surface water locations.
-The SWPPP would also - actual and potential political contact, and surface water locations.
-The SWFFF would also - incorporate stormwater BMPs, such as silt fencing and other stormwater controls.
-Compliance - with the SWPPP would minimize potential impacts on surface water quality.
-The project may be - 33 subject to other Bureau of Water Pollution Control permitting (Nevada Administrative Code - 34 445A.228).
+Alternative 1 would have minimal impacts on surface water quality.
+Construction activities could disturb soils, which in turn, could increase the probability of erosion.
+Temporary water quality impairments may occur if a major rain event occurs while surfaces are exposed during the placement of additional fill or grading of soils before landscaping and asphalt are installed.
+Alternative 1 would be required to obtain coverage under the Nevada Construction Stormwater General Permit NV100000 by submitting a Notice of Intent to the Bureau of Water Pollution Control with the Nevada Division of Environmental Protection prior to construction.
+In addition, the contractor would need to develop a Stormwater Pollution Prevention Plan (SWPPP).
+SWPPP requirements include an outline of the stormwater drainage system for each discharge point, actual and potential pollutant contact, and surface water locations.
+The SWPPP would also incorporate stormwater BMPs, such as silt fencing and other stormwater controls.
+Compliance with the SWPPP would minimize potential impacts on surface water quality.
+The project may be subject to other Bureau of Water Pollution Control permitting (Nevada Administrative Code 445A.228).